U.S. Fire Arms Manufacturing Company: Products

 USFA was best known for producing firearms based on the Colt Single Action Army revolver, Colt M1911 semi-automatic pistol, and rifles such as the Colt Lightning Carbine.

 Exhibitions

-Through January 1, 2009, USFA guns were displayed in the exhibit Guns West! at the National Rifle Association's own National Firearms Museum.
+Through January 1, 2009, USFA guns were displayed in the exhibit Guns West! at the National Firearms Museum.
 A USFA Single Action Army revolver was given by United States Vice President Dick Cheney to the Buffalo Bill Historical Center in Cody, Wyoming.

 USFA's 2007 SHOT Show exhibit in Orlando, Florida recalled an exhibit displayed at the 1876 Philadelphia, PA Centennial Exhibition in the same month George Armstrong Custer perished at Little Bighorn.

 Use in film

 Hollywood firearms expert Thell Reed selected USFA to provide revolvers for several films for which he served as key armorer: